 "As soon as we met Megan, we knew she would be the perfect addition to our little birth team.
 I felt comfortable with her immediately because of her warmth and her ability to genuinely connect with each member of our family.
 Her familiarity with the world of herbs as well as her herbal offerings, and our prenatal visits in general helped me to feel prepared and confident about my upcoming birth.
 Megan is knowledgeable, reliable, always a nurturing presence, and the right balance of comfort, humor, and skill.
 During the birth she helped to create and hold space around us in a way that allowed me to labor and birth in the exact way I needed to, holding a certain light and optimism that I could no longer hold when my labor got the most intense but that needed to be in the room.
 She went above and beyond for us from start to finish and we will be forever grateful to her for companioning us on the raw, unpredictable, magical, and sacred journey of bringing our son into the world!"

 - Therese, birthing person

 Nurturer: Taking care of people and places has been my main drive since the start.
-I did my first overnight with an infant when I was 13 years old.
-I studied environmental science in college in hopes of caring for our Home.
+I just so happened to do my first overnight with an infant when I was 13 years old.
+I studied environmental science in college to learn how to best care for the earth.
 I truly believe that assisting babies transitions into the world and caring for their parents in those first months/ years will magnify the love needed to heal this planet.
 That is what brings me to this work.